SpielmannLab/HiC_Analysis/ab_compartment_analysis/readme.md

 Run the pipeline.
 There seems to be not much happening with or without nromalization when calling AB compartments.

+TODO
+Important notes:
+1. I am not removing the blacklisted regions of the genome.
+People do this to remove spurious signals.
+You may way to do this while doing PCA analysis using the AB eigenvectors.

 ## Utility scripts